DylanBrass/auth0-react-springboot-example/README.md

 4. Click "Create".

 ## Set up the application to use Auth0

+`Note`: all values with `your-...` should be replaced with your actual Auth0 values.
+Anything inputed by you in the previous steps should be used here, be attentive to the names, they should match what you have set in Auth0.

 1. In the environment variables of your frontend application, set the following variables:
 ```env
 REACT_APP_DOMAIN=your-auth0-domain